JerebJI/project_archive/katlog/README.md

 # Katlog
 A logic concatenative programming language.
-A mix between prolog and forth.
+A mix between prolog and Joy.